Regulation

 • Reference check

-Legal bases (depending on the context):
+Legal bases (depending on context):

 • § 25c KWG (financial sector)